 I spent three years brewing one style of beer: The Hazy IPA.
 My goal was to homebrew a “perfect” hazy IPA recipe.
-Or at least one that would rival my favorite commercial examples.
+Or at least one that would rival my favorite breweries.

-Heads Up: For the rest of this article, I’ll be using Hazy IPA, New England IPA (NEIPA), and Juicy IPA, unfiltered IPA interchangeably.
-Oh, and if you don’t know, IPA stands for India Pale Ale.
+Heads Up: For the rest of this article, I’ll use Hazy IPA, New England IPA (NEIPA), and Juicy IPA, unfiltered IPA, interchangeably.

 What Makes a Good Hazy IPA?

-When I set out to brew my version, I based it on a few examples of what I considered a “perfect” craft beer.
-These are my favorite flagship NEIPAs from the craft beer industry.
+I based my recipe on a few examples I considered a “perfect” craft beer.
+These are my favorite NEIPAs from the craft beer industry.

 - Julius from Tree House (Massachusetts)